AdobeDocs/analytics.fr-FR/help/import/c-data-sources/datasrc-template/datasrc-import-file-reference.md

 **Fichier .FIN**

-Une fois votre fichier de source de données renseigné, vous pouvez le transférer par FTP dans Analytics.
+Une fois le fichier de source de données renseigné, vous pouvez le transférer par FTP dans Analytics.
 Toutefois, un fichier supplémentaire est nécessaire pour que les données soient traitées : You will need to upload an empty text file with the same name of your data file, but with a [!DNL .fin] extension.

 For example, if you upload a (tab-delimited) data file called [!DNL myproductdata.txt], you would also need to upload an empty text file called [!DNL myproductdata.fin].
 Without the [!DNL .fin] file, data would never be processed.